CoreForms/demo/README.md

 # CoreForms.Web Demonstration

 This repo contains a demonstration of an ASP.NET Web Forms project using CoreForms.Web running under .NET 6.
 CoreForms.Web is licensed using a trial license.
-You can find the Nuget packages with the license on the re-motion Nuget package feed (https://nuget.re-motion.org/feeds/re-motion-release/).

 The `Demo.NetFramework` projects contains a sample ASP.NET WebForms application written using .NET Framework.
 It uses the following WebForms features: